tekknolagi/gecho/README.md

     * a = pop(); b = pop(); push(b%a);
 31. `pi`
     * Pushes a good approximation of pi to the stack.
+32. `read`
+    * Reads user input.
+Only really useful with file reading/compiling.
+Pops one element from the stack and reads that number of numbers, and pushes them to the stack.

 # Examples